skrattaren/apf.rst/apf.rst

   charcoal, sulphur and saltpetre are the basic ingredients of gunpowder.

   Also, there actually exists a condiment called Wow-Wow Sauce, which was popular during the 1800s.
-More information can be found in the "`Discworld Companion`_".
+More information can be found in the "`The Discworld Companion`_".

 - [p.
 72/65] "Many songs have been written about the bustling metropolis,